poshaughnessy/web-bluetooth-parrot-drone/README.md

 ## Troubleshooting

-Unfortunately it seems pretty flaky, presumably because it's an experimental API.
-For the best chance of success, close and re-open Chrome for Android Dev first, and reload the page, plus switch the drone off and on again and wait for the green lights.
-Having the remote debugging tools open in Chrome Canary seems like it might help too (it will help you to see where it's going wrong, at least).
+Unfortunately it is a bit flaky, presumably because it's an experimental API.
+For the best chance of success, close and re-open Chrome for Android Dev first (plus reload the page if you made changes).
+Having the remote debugging tools open in Chrome Canary seems like it may help too (it will help you to see where it's going wrong, at least).
+If that still fails, try switching the drone off and on again, wait for the green lights, and then try the above again.

 If you spot any fixes / improvements that could be made, PRs are very welcome!